 Welcome to The Hopetoun Practice at Bellevue Medical Centre.

-If neither you, nor anyone else that lives with you, has any Coronavirus symptoms, but would like further general information about COVID-19, please navigate to NHSInform, or call the NHS24 dedicated Novel Coronavirus Helpline on 0800 028 2816.
+If neither you, nor anyone else who lives with you, has any Coronavirus symptoms, but would like further general information about COVID-19, please navigate to NHSInform.

-If, however, you, or anyone else that lives with you, have developed a FEVER and/or a NEW CONTINUOUS COUGH, no matter how mild the symptoms, THE ENTIRE HOUSEHOLD must STAY AT HOME and must not leave the house until the risk of transmitting infection has reduced.
-To find out exactly what you and your household must do, please follow the Stay at Home Guidance found HERE.
-You do not need to speak to a doctor or NHS24 - please just follow the instructions and go straight into self-isolation for the recommended timescale.
+If, however, you, or anyone else who lives with you, have developed a FEVER and/or a NEW CONTINUOUS COUGH and/or LOSS OF TASTE OR SENSE OF SMELL, no matter how mild the symptoms, you must assume that you have Covid-19 until proven otherwise, and arrange testing.
+To find out exactly what you and your household must do, please follow the advice on the NHSInform website.
+You do not need to speak to a doctor or NHS24 - please just follow the instructions and go straight into self-isolation whilst you wait for your test result.

 If your symptoms become very severe during self-isolation (such as difficulty breathing or severe shortness of breath), or if they continue to make you feel ill beyond a period of 7 days, please TELEPHONE NHS24 on 111.
 This is essential to deal with your situation in a safe and co-ordinated manner.

-Do NOT call, or attempt to come to, the Practice if you have Covid-19 symptoms.
+Do NOT call, or attempt to come to, the Practice if you have any Covid-19 symptoms.

 Suspension of Normal Practice Working Arrangements